 I am more than happy to share my love and knowledge with other horse enthusiasts.
 Every horse-lover should feel what it is to be at unity with such a beautiful creature and experience the joy of dancing with them. - Emily McIntosh

 If you'd like to show we have several options available.

-Coaching: $50 Includes riding instruction.
+Coaching: $85-$140 based on number of students going Includes riding instruction.
 It also includes details like making sure horses are tied properly, hay bags are at the correct height, horses are getting enough water, horses are not pawing the ground, any grooming touch ups, reading dressage tests, etc.

-If rider does not own their own horse: $30 horse fee If rider needs horse hauled: $1 per mile truck and trailer fee If rider does not braid for show: Braiding fee $30 If rider does not groom the horse the day before the show: $50 grooming fee
+If rider does not own their own horse: $50 horse fee If rider needs horse hauled: $1 per mile truck and trailer fee

 If interested in competing in a show off site, check with Emily beforehand.
 The above fees are dependent upon number of participants, driving distance, and duration of show.